 We believe in doing things in-house to uphold your right to privacy unlike other popular so-called privacy email providers.
-Instead of using third-party solutions for support services, Letter uses a self-hosted open-source Intergram solution deployed on physical servers leased from Scaleway in France.
+Instead of using third-party solutions for support services, Letter uses a self-hosted open-source Intergram solution deployed on physical servers leased from Hetzner in Germany.
 Letter officially supports chat-over-email solution called DeltaChat for official support queries.

 In order to avail support services, we use the information provided by you, such as your name, email address and your query or request.
 We need this information for basic verification of your account data and primarily for communications.